 - After the extinction of the thylacine in 1936, Tasmanian devils are now the largest living carnivorous marsupials in the world.

 - As Tasmanian devils mainly eat carrions, they are also described as the vacuum cleaners of the forest.

 - The jaws of devils exert a force of 553 N (56.4 kgf), which is sufficient to crush bones and bite through a thick metal wire.

 - Relative to their body size, devils are believed to have the most powerful bite of all the living carnivore mammals.

-- Devils’ jaws and teeth resemble those of hyena.
-They also have nosy scavenging habits like hyena, that is why devils are also called Australian hyenas.
+- Devils’ jaws and teeth resemble those of hyenas.
+They also have nosy scavenging habits like hyenas, that is why devils are also called Australian hyenas.

 - A mother Tasmanian devil gives birth to 20 to 30 babies.
 However, only 4 of them get the opportunity to reach the mother’s pouch for nourishment.